-4. Solid And Engineered Hardwood Flooring
+4. Engineered Hardwood Flooring

 Ideal for spaces where classic style and resale value are of high concern.
 It should be avoided for the highest traffic areas where many people or machinery is likely to cross the surface.
 But harder woods should be more than suitable for most homes, even with pets and small children.

 When you think of high-traffic areas, wood flooring is probably not the first thing that comes to mind.
 Wood flooring can be notoriously sensitive and easy to scratch and scrape.
 But, if you are looking for investment flooring that will increase the resale value of your property, and is attractive and comfortable underfoot, some of the more durable solid and engineered hardwood floorings can be a valid option.